About This Chapter

 6. What Is Cooperative Learning in the Classroom? - Strategies, Benefits & Definition

 Cooperative learning is a technique that allows students to learn from each other and gain important interpersonal skills.
-Learn more about the benefits, strategies, and techniques involved in cooperative learning.
+Learn the definition of cooperative learning and the benefits of this teaching technique in the classroom, explore how to group students when using this technique, and discover strategies for developing assignments using cooperative learning.

 7. Individualized Education Plan (IEP): Function, Purpose & Guidelines